 2. After the installation, we need to configure the smb services.
 For that, we need to configure a sharing of an internal directory.
 For this case, we will create the directory and name it “INTERNAL” in the home path of our Pi user:

-3. Now open the /etc/samba/smb.conf file in an editor...Read more »
+3. Now open the /etc/samba/smb.conf file in an editor of your choice and enter the...Read more »